kotok9/demotivatorbot/TESTING.md

 3. Send any image (JPG or PNG)
 4. Bot should respond: "Provide your caption for your image/gif" with a "🎲 Random" button
 5. Type a custom caption (e.g., "PRODUCTIVITY")
-6. Bot should send back a demotivational poster with black borders and your caption
+6. Bot should send back a poster with black borders and your caption

 ### Test 2: Image with Random Caption
 1. Send any image